Distal Biceps Rupture Causes, Symptoms & Treatment Options

 Symptoms

-When the biceps tendon ruptures, often a pop or tear is heard.
-The muscle may appear to ball up with a biceps tendon rupture at the elbow, but not as often as this occurs with biceps ruptures at the shoulder level.
-Bruising in the elbow and forearm often also occur, and it is usually difficult to flex or bend the elbow.
+When the biceps tendon ruptures, a sudden popping or tearing sensation is often felt or heard.
+The biceps muscle may appear to bunch or ball up near the elbow, although this occurs less frequently than with biceps ruptures at the shoulder.
+Bruising commonly develops around the elbow and forearm, and bending or flexing the elbow usually becomes difficult and painful.

 When to see a doctor

-If you experience these symptoms, you should see your doctor right away — prompt treatment will be essential to a positive outcome.
-Your doctor will take a detailed medical history.
-To make a diagnosis, your doctor will examine your arm and elbow to check for a gap in your tendon.
-He/she will also look for swelling in the front of the elbow and tenderness over the biceps.
+If you experience these symptoms, seek medical attention immediately, as early treatment is important for the best outcome.
+Your doctor will review your medical history and examine your arm and elbow to check for a gap in the tendon, swelling at the front of the elbow, and tenderness around the biceps.

-To help confirm the diagnosis, your doctor may recommend imaging tests.
-Magnetic resonance imaging (MRI) tests provide good images of soft tissues, like the biceps tendon, to help confirm a partial tear or rupture.
-X-rays are usually not necessary, but may sometimes be used to rule out other causes of your symptoms.
+To confirm the diagnosis, imaging tests may be recommended.
+Magnetic resonance imaging (MRI) provides clear images of soft tissues, such as the biceps tendon, and helps identify partial tears or complete ruptures.
+X-rays are generally not required, but may be used to rule out other possible causes of your symptoms.

 Non-operative treatment

-Initially, treatment of a ruptured bicep will include rest, ice, and splinting.
-Your doctor may prescribe a nonsteroidal anti-inflammatory drug, like aspirin or ibuprofen, for pain relief and to reduce inflammation.
+Initially, torn bicep treatment will include rest, ice, and splinting.
 Sometimes, especially in the case of a partial rupture, surgery is not necessary.
 If you decide to treat your distal biceps rupture non-operatively, you will generally regain most of your strength but may have some weakness, especially with repetitive activities.

 Try these exercises to help address your condition: